azat-co/practicalnode/chapter4/chapter4.md

           button.btn.btn-primary(type="submit") Save
 ```

+To give you some visual of the Pug of `post.pug`, take a look at the page for posting new articles.
+The action attribute of `<form>` will allow browsers send the data to the back-end and then Express will take care of it by processing and our Node code will save it to the database.

 ![alt](media/image7.png)

 ***Figure 4-7.** The post page*

+If a valid administrator user is logged in, then we want to show an admin interface.
+See the Admin link in the menu?
+Let's implement the admin page to which this link leads.

 ## admin.pug

-The admin page (Figure 4-8) has a loop of articles just like the home page.
-In addition, we can include a front-end script (`js/admin.js`) specific to this page:
+The admin page (Figure 4-8) has a loop of articles just like the home page but in addition to just showing articles, we can include a front-end script (`js/admin.js`) specific to this page.
+This script will do some AJAX-y calls to publish and unpublish articles.
+These functions will be available only to admins.
+Of course we will need an server-side validation on the backend later.
+Don't trust only the front-end validation or authorization!

+So the `admin.pug` file starts with the layout extension and has content overwrite in which there's a table of articles.
+In each row of the table, we use `glyphicon` to show a fancy icon pause or play.
+The icons come from Twitter Bootstrap and enabled via classes.

 ```pug
 extends layout